omaraflak/Asynchronous-Socket-Class-C-Windows/README.md

 If you never tryed to use them, don't try now!

 # Callback Pattern
-The SocketClient class implements a callback pattern which is very usefull to handle message and catch errors easily.
+The SocketClient class implements a callback pattern which is very usefull to handle messages and catch errors easily.

-For those who don't know: A callback is a function called a specific event happen in the system.
-In this case, the callback will be used for handling incoming messages through the socket.
-It means you don't have to care about receiving messages, you are automatically alerted when you receive something.
+For those who don't know: A callback is a function called when a specific event happen in the system.
+In this case, the callback will be called for every incoming message through the socket.
+You don't have to care about receiving messages, you are automatically alerted when you receive something.

 # Sample